 Obviously, big financial institutions with deep pockets will continue to develop new services to increase market share.
 But, the truth is, they pivot with the agility of an ocean liner.
 This is due in great part to their massive legacy infrastructure investments, which make it hard to implement modern consumer-experience based improvements, as well as their historic habit of undervaluing consumer experience.
-In reality, how many people are really “wowed” by their banks, or expect to be in 2022?
+In reality, how many people are really “wowed” by their banks, or expect to be by Fintech 2022?

 And yet, over the past several years as tech has matured, the barrier to entry in financial services and banking has become less steep.
 Financial startups (or FinTechs) today can move ten times faster than they could a decade ago.
 This is the result of the availability of investment money, common APIs and reduced development costs.
 Smaller financial players are more nimble and can adapt quickly, putting pressure on established institutions that have underperformed with consumers.